sfds1/hw4quiz/README.md

 This application uses Javascript, CSS, HTML, Bootstrap

 ## Challenges
+This assignment was challenging all around.
+Functions are crazy and trying to tie all that we have learned together is a big task.

 ## Your experience building this app
+This app took me a while to complete as it is hard to work on things piecemeal.
+I am finding that trying to do this part time while working is harder than I thought, but I am learning each day so that is good.

 ## What was difficult
+Trying to remember all the right syntax.

 ## What did you learn
+I learned more about functions and localStorage

 ## How did you go about solving a problem
+Many, times I had to Google items to further my knowledge in a topic.
+Thank ngoodness for all the people who like to post things online.

 ## Screenshot

+I tried to paste a screenshot here but it wouldn't paste so let me know how to do that.
+Thanks.

 ## Live app, not code

+Not sure what goes here.
+Let me know.
+Thanks.